16 Upcycled Christmas Decor Ideas

 3. Holiday Wood Ring Wreath

-This wood ring wreath was truly a trash-to-treasure project.
+This wood ring wreath was a true trash-to-treasure project.
 I bought this rustic rocking horse and wood ring for $2 at the antique store last year.
-I think the wood ring is actually from an old chair.
+I believe the wooden ring is from an old chair.

-Here I used wire and hot glue to secure the greenery.
-Then I wrapped the base with white twine and hot glued my rocking horse to the center.
+I used wire and hot glue to hold the greenery.
+Then I wrapped the base with white twine and hot-glued my rocking horse to the center.

 Finished wood ring wreath with holiday greenery on each side and a rocking horse at the bottom.